STEVE INSKEEP, Host:

 JIM ZARROLI: Steven Chen(ph) pushes some boxes around his tiny Manhattan office looking for a place to sit, and he perches on the edge of a desk and takes out a pair of dark rubber sandals.

-Mr. STEVEN CHEN (Partner, Green Sole Shoes): So we have here a 100 percent recycled post-consumer use tire sandal.
+STEVEN CHEN: So we have here a 100 percent recycled post-consumer use tire sandal.

 ZARROLI: You say tire sandals.
 So these are made out of tires.